-The power of prayer in marriage is more than “just” a spiritual connection with God!
+The power of prayer in marriage is more than “just” a spiritual connection with God.
 Praying with your partner can change how you see your relationship, and bring you closer together.

 The power of a praying husband and wife isn’t about making God do what you want or getting everything you want out of life…it’s about changing who you are as a married couple.
 It’s about adding spirituality to your marriage, which can improve your physical, mental, and emotional health as individuals and as a couple.

-And here are several reasons to pray with your husband or wife, plus a few tips for praying as a couple…
+If you’re not sure if you could pray with your partner, read take this Compatibility Test for Couples.
+It’s important to know if you’re aligned in values, beliefs, and goals.
+And, below are several reasons to pray with your husband or wife, plus a few tips for praying as a couple…

 Why Pray With Your Partner?